DavidSouther/software_craftsmanship/00_introduction/README.md

 ### Using this tool

-Software craftsman use this tool by writing programs.
+Software craftsmen use this tool by writing programs.
 A program is a document both written and read by human beings, while telling the computer unambiguously what to do.
 Take this example: `4 + 6 / 2`.
 Is the answer 7 or 5?
 If you remembered something like "Please Remember My Dear Aunt Sally" from